jomartinsl/ChessPlayingRobot/README.md

 ### What the project is currently doing:
 It can almost play chess by itself with a human opponent.
 * It can get the state of the DGT board and translate it into SAN and UCI values, which is very usefull to push a move or give instructions to robotarm.
 * The robotarm knows every chess-square, and can move to all of them and pick and place the pieces.
-The only input needed is the UCI, which has to be devided into two string/variables.
+The only input needed is the UCI, `b2b4`, which has to be devided into two variables.
 + Choose degree of difficulty and color ('white' or 'black').
 + Can get a SAN move, put it in the engine, and get a counterplay in the terminal window.
 + The robotarm can pick up and place a chess piece at the best possible option.